 Barbara Newman John Evans Professor of Latin; Professor of English, Religious Studies, and Classics

 Professor Newman has been a Fellow of the Guggenheim Foundation, the American Council of Learned Societies, the National Endowment for the Humanities, and the Alice Berline Kaplan Center for the Humanities at Northwestern.
 She holds the John Evans Chair of Latin Language and Literature and previously held a Charles Deering McCormick Chair of Teaching Excellence (2003-06).
-Professor Newman is president of the Medieval Academy of America (2015-16) and director of the graduate cluster in Medieval Studies.
+Professor Newman is a past president of the Medieval Academy of America and director of the graduate cluster in Medieval Studies.

 Review of Medieval Crossover